nmbr73/Kernfusion/Wiki/About.md

 Another way to organise articles in a (Media)Wiki are *[subpages](https://www.mediawiki.org/wiki/Help:Subpages)*.
 In this repository subpages are realized by folders.
 To provide the text the folder itself should be associated with, every folder must contain a Markdown file with its filename matching the folders name.

 > [!warning] index.md files
 > MkDocs can use `index.md` files as a folders page.
-But these are a pain to use, i.e. when setting links to such pages in Obsidian (we end up with tons of pages named 'index' and have to set alternative links texts for all of them).
+But these are a pain to use, i.e. when setting links to such pages in Obsidian (we end up with tons of pages named 'index' and have to set alternative link texts for all of them).
 A usable compromise has still to be found here!